BIGJRA/BIGJRA.github.io/rejuv.md

 you'll get *HM02 Fly!* Finally.
 If you have the Golden Wings you can use these now!

-Technically this opens us up to return to Floria and Terajuma… which means there are tons of new areas and quests that open up.
+Technically this opens us up to return to Floria and Terajuma... which means there are tons of new areas and quests that open up.
 I cover these in the next chapter, though you are able to do some of them now if you'd like.